create a better foundation

 It allows your dentist to access decay or create a better foundation for your crown.
 It may also be recommended before receiving a veneer.

-Your dentist will work carefully to preserve as much healthy tissue as possible.
-Some offices have dental lasers that allow for highly precise contouring.
+Your oral surgeon will work carefully to preserve as much healthy tissue as possible.
+We also have dental lasers that allow for highly precise contouring.

 If a crown does not contact enough dental tissue, it can fail.
 A poor fit can also result in decay developing under the restoration.